Sales 08 9416 0888

 Subaru Forester: warranty and servicing options

 Checking and changing engine oil is an important part of any service, or a routine check-up, no matter what car.
 The Subaru Forester will require regular check-ups, and if you’ve got a new model, expect to service within 12 months or after 12,500km, whichever comes first.
 While oil checkups are important, so is a professional eye.
 Getting a regular and thorough check-up leaves you stress-free, knowing the experts approve.
-Getting your fluids changed at a professional Subaru dealership, like Perth City Subaru, will maintain your car’s resale value for longer, not to mention access to genuine Subaru parts.
+Getting your fluids changed at a professional Subaru dealership, like City Subaru Dealer Perth, will maintain your car’s resale value for longer, not to mention access to genuine Subaru parts.

 Get in contact with your local Subaru dealership today for premium products, car servicing, and insurance plans.